 **Norfolk school holiday dates are used.

 Off-Peak tickets are also valid at all times on the following services from Liverpool St:

 16:30, 16:32 and 18:30, to stations on the Felixstowe branch only.

 *Please note that ‘London’ includes Liverpool Street, Stratford, Seven Sisters, Tottenham Hale and intermediate stations such as Hackney Downs.
 Unless specified, restrictions from stations other than Liverpool Street are determined by when the service arrives at or departs from Liverpool Street (or Stratford where trains start and finish there).

-Tickets which do not involve travel to, from or via central London are generally restricted in the morning period only.
-Typically, Off-Peak and Off-Peak Day tickets are valid after 08:45 or 09:00 outside Greater London, and after 09:30 for journeys outwards from the London suburbs, and Super Off-Peak Day tickets are valid after 12:00.
+Tickets for journeys which do not involve London are generally restricted in the morning period only.
+Typically, Off-Peak Day Returns are valid after 08.45 (earlier from some branch line stations) and Off-Peak period returns are valid after 09.00.
+Super Off-Peak Day tickets for non-London journeys are valid after 12.00, again with no evening restrictions.
 Please enquire as to the restrictions applying to the journey you wish to make.

 Off-Peak and Super Off-Peak tickets for long-distance journeys via London have various restrictions depending on the journey being made.
-The time restrictions in the table may not apply, especially for tickets from south of Manningtree/Harwich and Ely/Cambridge to destinations outside the London and South-East area.
+The time restrictions in the table may not apply.
 Please check our online booking engine or ask ticket office staff.

-If you’re unsure about the time restrictions that apply to your journey, it’s always recommended to check with the ticket office or the Greater Anglia Contact Centre on 0345 600 7245.
+If you’re unsure about the time restrictions that apply to your journey, it’s always recommended to check our online booking website or ask the ticket office or the Greater Anglia Contact Centre on 0345 600 7245.

 Buy your Off-Peak or Super Off-Peak train ticket now